winitzki/scall/tutorial/programming_dhall.md

 Termination is assured because we specify a limit for the recursion depth in advance.
 This function will be used later in this book when implementing the `zip` method for Church-encoded type constructors.

 For now, let us see a simple example of using `hylo_Nat`.

+#### Euclidean division algorithm

+An for integer division with remainder can be written via recursive code like this:

 TODO

 #### Hylomorphisms driven by a Church-encoded template